domschl/HuggingFaceGuidedTourForMac/README.md

 This should print a version, such as `0.4.0` (2024-02)

-Visit the Apple [MLX project](https://github.com/ml-explore/) and especially [mlx-examples](https://github.com/ml-explore/mlx-examples)!
+- Visit the Apple [MLX project](https://github.com/ml-explore/) and especially [mlx-examples](https://github.com/ml-explore/mlx-examples)!
+- There is a vibrant MLX community on Huggingface that has ported many nets to MLX: [Huggingface MLX-Community](https://huggingface.co/mlx-community)

 ## 4. Install `tensorflow` (optional)